sakiryu/nano-launcher/README.md

 ![Logo](img/logo.png)
 ## About
-This project aims to provide a simple yet fully customizable launcher for private games servers.
+This project aims to provide a simple yet fully customizable launcher for private game servers.
 The UI customization would be done only with HTML, CSS and JavaScript.

 ## Current state
 ![Preview](img/preview.png)